by Ray Sahelian, M.D.

 Decreased hearing, complete hearing loss (treat with oral steroids or cortisone injection in ear?), sensitivity to noise and sounds (hyperacusis), earache / pain (stabbing), ear redness, ear swelling.
 Ringing in ears / tinnitus, or worsening of existing tinnitus (common, sometimes lasting weeks or months).
 Tinnitus may be aggravated by chronic use of Advil, Motrin (ibuprofen), Aleve (naproxen) and aspirin.
 A few people with tinnitus mention that white noise with rain sounds helps.
 Some doctors are using H1 and H2 antihistamines and/or steroids.
 Bleeding from gums.
 Gum issues during dental surgery.

 Mouth sores, lip sores or burning feeling, lip swelling, tingling or twitching of lips.
-Metallic taste in the mouth, loss of sense of taste and smell (not as common from the vaccine as that from Covid infection).
+Metallic taste in the mouth or other types of taste alterations, loss of sense of taste and smell (not as common from the vaccine as that from Covid infection).
 Dry mouth.
 Bumps or ulcers on the tongue, swollen taste buds and tongue feeling inflamed or burning.
 Jaw pain.
-Pain in teeth which may be related to nerve pain.
+Pain in teeth.
 Scratchy, itchy or burning feeling in throat, swelling of the throat.
 Strange sensations around the mouth which may be early Bell's palsy symptoms.
 Runny nose, bleeding from nose (common).
 Strange smells.
 Those who have had fillers injected around the mouth as part of cosmetic procedure notice temporary swelling in that area.
 A few report uncontrollable chattering of teeth resulting in a chipped tooth.

 Shortness of breath, tightness in chest, difficulty breathing, wheezing, getting easily winded, cough, chest pain.
 Spike proteins travel to the lungs triggering an immune reaction that inflames airways and leads to shortness of breath (could there be permanent lung tissue destruction or will they heal?).
 Many people are ending up in the ER and doctors think that they have a viral or bacterial pneumonia, which leads them being treated with antivirals or antibiotics.
 Would steroids be a better choice (if testing does not show a viral or bacterial infection)?
 A few hospitalized patients have been found to have fluid in their lungs.
 Those with asthma, COPD (chronic obstructive pulmonary disease, emphysema), interstitial lung disease (sarcoidosis, idiopathic pulmonary fibrosis) could have exacerbation of symptoms.
 Shortness of breath can also be caused by one or more clots in the blood vessels of the lungs (pulmonary embolism), myocarditis, or fluid accumulating in the lungs.